TheGalfins/GNSS_Compare/docs/amazing_team.rst

-.. [*] Typically is coffee, but we like to approach things differently. 😊
+.. [*] Typically it's coffee, but we like to approach things differently. 😊